-The obligation is calculated using the projected benefits method prorated on service based on the following key assumptions: retention rates based on employees' length of service with the Office; discount rate of 2.5%; and wage and escalation rate of 2.75%.
-The benefits for severance and compensated absences are to be paid out to each employee upon their eligibility for full retirement.
+The obligation is determined in an actuarial valuation report dated April 2023 based on the following key assumptions:

+- Estimated average remaining service life of 15 years (2022 15 years). - Retention rates based on employees' length of service with the Office employees with longer service are expected to have higher retention rate. - Discount rate of 4.1% per annum (2022 2.5%). - Salary escalation rate of 2.75% per annum (2022 2.75%). - Benefits for severance and compensated absences are to be paid out to each employee upon their eligibility for full retirement. - Future accrual of vacation time bank of 3.7 days per year for each eligible employee.